-Finally, the global condition rating (global index ISTRUCTURE) is evaluated, and the average of the IM, IC, and IW values is calculated for all the components of the structure [36].
+Finally, the overall condition rating (global index: ISTRUCTURE) could be evaluated, with the average of the IM, IC, and IW values calculated for all the components of the structure [36].

-INTEGRATION OF THE AHP-BASED APPROACH IN A DSS
+INTEGRATION OF ANALYTIC-HIERARCHY-PROCESS-BASED APPROACH IN A decision support system

-The proposed approach can be easily exploited to set a spreadsheet useful to a rapid survey of a historical church.
-In particular, a suitable survey form for a fast survey is developed, and a suitable flowchart is realized to explain the DSS process better.
+The proposed approach can be easily exploited to create a spreadsheet that would prove useful to conducting a rapid survey of a historical church.
+Here, an appropriate survey form was developed and a suitable flowchart was produced to explain the DSS process better.